 Staff and children feel refreshed when they breathe fresh air.
 Taking children outdoors every day, even during winter, is a healthy part of their schedule.
 It is safe when clothing is appropriate.
 Keep the following in mind:

-• Use sunscreen.
-Sunscreen prevents sunburn and decrease risks of developing skin cancer.
+- Use sunscreen.
+Sunscreen prevents sunburn and decreases the risk of developing skin cancer.
 Sun damage can occur whether it’s sunny or cloudy.

 Spending time outdoors is good for everyone's health.
 Have fun and enjoy yourself!